 A Quick Recap

-In the spring 2019 One Room Challenge, I focused on our sad, beige laundry room with the goal of transforming it into a fun, colorful space inspired by two famous TV kitchens.
+In the spring 2019 One Room Challenge, I focused on this sad, beige space with the goal of transforming it into a fun, colorful laundry room inspired by two famous TV kitchens.

 During the 6-week long One Room Challenge, participants update one room in their house with the goal of creating a beautiful ‘after’ to enjoy, sharing their progress with the internet along the way.
 Some projects are smaller budget rooms like this one while others involve tearing down walls and forking over some major dough for materials and accessories.